-We’re still working our way towards being ready for GDPR, and assessing our own readiness with our GDPR module is a key part of that.
+We’re still working our way towards being ready for GDPR, and assessing our own readiness with the CyberGRX GDPR module is a key part of that.
 Here’s how we’re doing it and what we’re learning on the way.
 We hope you find it useful.

 1. Understand our data flows

 The first step we took was to identify how EU Personal Data enters our company.
 For each data flow we identified, we asked the same questions:

 - Where do we store the data?

 - Where do we back up the data?